-An ODAS cluster commonly sits between sources and consumers of data.
+An Okera cluster commonly sits between sources and consumers of data.
 All of the cluster state is handled by the metadata services, including the Schema Registry, Policy Engine, and Audit Engine.
-The following diagram shows this from a very high-level view.
+The following diagram shows this at a very high level.

-When considering an ODAS cluster update the shown dependencies need to be included in the planning.
+When considering an Okera cluster update, the shown dependencies need to be included in the planning.
 These considerations apply:

-Metadata Services - Every ODAS cluster needs a way to persist its metadata, which includes database and dataset details, such as originating data source, column schema, data parsing information, and more.
+Metadata Services - Every Okera cluster needs a way to persist its metadata, which includes database and dataset details, such as originating data source, column schema, data parsing information, and more.
 It also includes all of the access policies and object attributes.
-There are a handful of databases that an ODAS accesses in the configured RDBMS.
+There are a handful of databases that an Okera accesses in the configured RDBMS.
 These databases and their tables are sometimes updated, where tables are added or removed, or existing tables and views are updated to support new functionality.
 This means that across major updates there is a likely chance for the metadata databases to have schema changes applied.
 As documented in the Release Notes these changes may be not backward compatible.
-This will require careful planning when updating an ODAS cluster, which is discussed below.
+This will require careful planning when updating an Okera cluster, which is discussed below.

-Log Storage - When operated and configured as recommended by Okera, each ODAS cluster persists its operational and audit logs as files to a storage service (such as S3, ADLS, or GCS).
+Log Storage - When operated and configured as recommended by Okera, each Okera cluster persists its operational and audit logs as files to a storage service (such as S3, ADLS, or GCS).
 The files are arranged by type and (for audit logs) partitioned by date.
 They drive Okera services such as Okera insights, as well as (optional but very useful) external services, such as search engines that digest log information fast and efficiently.
-When updating an ODAS cluster, the operations team needs to be aware of the change and ensure a smooth transition from the existing cluster to the new one, providing consistent access to the old and new log information.
+When updating an Okera cluster, the operations team needs to be aware of the change and ensure a smooth transition from the existing cluster to the new one, providing consistent access to the old and new log information.